textext/textext/README.txt

 - Whether to do text-to-path conversion.

+  Note that if you want to have real text objects in your SVG files, you need to have Truetype/OTF/etc. versions of the Latex font set installed.

 Afterwards, the object can be re-edited by selecting it and choosing Effects -> Tex Text again.